siemiatj/simple-angular-app/README.md

 * http://jsonplaceholder.typicode.com
 * http://placehold.it

-After a while Redux was added as an experimental data layer.
+As an experiment some data is stored in a Redux store as an Immutable structure.
+Just remember that it's a very naive implementation.
+To get all the sweet features and better experience you should use something like [ng-redux](https://github.com/angular-redux/ng-redux)

 ## How ?

 Bootstrapped using [angular-modern-boilerplate](https://github.com/siemiatj/angular-modern-boilerplate)
-and with :
+with :

 * Angular
 * Redux
+* ImmutableJS
 * [Angular Material](https://material.angularjs.org/latest/)
 * Webpack
 * Babel